 The existing Leederville gas network is owned and operated by ATCO Gas.
 The precinct includes a high-pressure gas main that runs a portion of Vincent Street, North to Richmond then east to outside of the precinct.
-Smaller, medium pressure gas mains are located throughout the precinct (Figure 27 - Infrastructure and services located within the precinctFigure 27 - Infrastructure and services located within the precinct by throughout the Leederville precinct as part of this precinct structure plan, this will be a cost for a respective developer.
+Smaller, medium pressure gas mains are located throughout the precinct (Figure 27 - Infrastructure and services located within the precinct) While there may be a need to upgrade gas supply throughout the Leederville precinct as part of this precinct structure plan, this will be a cost for a respective developer.